AEIJIOU/GUI-/README.md

 # GUI-
-Just the bases of GUI
+Just the bases details of GUI